ASzot/cais_system_mgr/README.md

 ### Getting Started
 These GPUs are avaliable for use on CAIS++ projects.
 The first thing you need is a user account.
-If you need a user account just message Andrew Szot on Slack with the username that you want.
-I will then give you your password.
-You will be able to log into all of the CAIS++ machines with this same account.
-Of course you can change your password if you want (you will have to change it independently on each machine).
+If you need a user account just message Andrew Szot on Slack with the username that you want along with your ssh public key.
+You will be able to log into all of the CAIS++ machines with this same account (you don't need to specify a password because of your ssh key).

 ### Connecting to the Machine
 **Only read this section if you don't know how to work on a remote machine**

-Now that you have your username and password you are ready to connect to a machine.
+Now that you have your username you are ready to connect to a machine.
 Go to the "servers" section of this README for the list of servers that you can connect to.
 Maybe check the "servers" slack channel for server avaliability.
 Now you have an IP that you want to connect to.